School Science Lessons

 In a Cerberus smoke detector combustion products decrease conductivity in a chamber with an α-source.

-Bromides were formerly used as sedatives to control unruly children and, it is said that potassium bromide was added to tea to control sexual feelings of soldiers.
+Bromides were used as sedatives to control unruly children andpotassium bromide was added to tea to control sexual feelings of soldiers.

-2. Chlorates constitute a dangerous fire hazard in contact with flammable materials.
+Chlorates cause destruction of the red blood cells, leading to kidney irritation, and are a dangerous fire hazard in contact with flammable materials.

 So solid chlorates should never be placed in rubbish bins.

-The recommended method for preparing oxygen gas is to heat 20 vols hydrogen peroxide solution.
+Instead, prepare oxygen gas by heatin 20 vols hydrogen peroxide solution.

 3.7.3 Chlorides, hazards